 - All members of staff and volunteers newly appointed have a meeting with the Designated Safeguarding Lead.
-She will explain the school's safeguarding policy and procedures and the Staff Code of Conduct and ensure that the new member of staff understands the procedures.
-They will be given copies of the Safeguarding Policy including the Staff Code of Conduct and the Staff Handbook.
+He/she will explain the school's safeguarding policy and procedures and the Staff Code of Conduct and ensure that the new member of staff understands the procedures.
+New staff will be given copies of the Safeguarding Policy including the Staff Code of Conduct and the Staff Handbook.
 The new member of staff/volunteer will also be given a copy of Part 1 of 'Keeping Children Safe in Education'.
-They will be told that Charlotte Thomas is the Designated Safeguarding Lead and that Toby Waterson is her Deputy, and what their roles are.
+They will be told that Toby Waterson is the Designated Safeguarding Lead.
 They will also be told about the School's safeguarding response to children who have concerning attendance records. - All staff will complete an online annual Educare Safeguarding course "Child Protection for International Schools" and attend Level 1 safeguarding training in person with the DSL on an annual basis.
-A record of attendees is kept by the HR office in the Single Central Register (SCR). - The Designated Safeguarding Lead is Charlotte Thomas (Deputy Principal) and Deputy DSL is Toby Waterson (Principal).
-They receive DSL training every two years and undertake modules of the inter-agency training. - The Designated Governor for Safeguarding (from hereon 'Nominated Governor'), Carla Howarth, will attend Child Protection training for governors every three years.
+A record of attendees is kept by the HR office in the Single Central Register (SCR). - The Designated Safeguarding Lead is Toby Waterson (Principal).
+The DSL receives DSL training every two years and undertake modules of the interagency training. - The Designated Governor for Safeguarding (from hereon 'Nominated Governor'), Carla Howarth, will attend Child Protection training for governors every three years.
 She will meet termly with the Designated Safeguarding Lead to review safeguarding matters within the School. - Training in Level 1 child protection will be provided and updated annually for all staff, including part-time and voluntary staff.
 Staff will be advised that they should have the attitude that 'it could happen here'.

-5.Designated Safeguarding Lead & Deputy
+5. Designated Safeguarding Lead

-The Designated Safeguarding Lead for the School is the Deputy Principal, Charlotte Thomas.
-The Deputy Designated Safeguarding Lead is the Principal, Toby Waterson.
+The Designated Safeguarding Lead for the School is the Principal, Toby Waterson.
+There are currently no deputy DSLs (DDSLs).

-Charlotte Thomas: 086 232 555 Toby Waterson: 086 838 555
+Toby Waterson: 086 838 555

-They are responsible for matters regarding child protection and welfare.
+The DSL is responsible for matters regarding child protection and welfare.
 Parents are welcome to approach the Designated Safeguarding Lead if they have any concerns about the welfare of any child in the School, whether these concerns relate to their own child or any other.
 If preferred, the parents may discuss concerns with the pupil's classroom teacher, who will notify the Designated Safeguarding Lead in accordance with the procedures.